Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Dynamical System Analysis in Gravity

-Here, $D=-2 m W +4 X (Z+1)-4 Y+W$.
 The critical points for the dynamical system in Eq. (\ref{DynamicalSystem2ndstmodel}) with the existing condition are presented in Table \ref{TABLE-V}.

-In this case, it can be noted that there are more critical points than in Model \ref{Model-I}, also since $\lambda$ is an independent variable, we can categorize the critical points for different phases of evolution on the basis of the value of $\lambda$.
+In this case, it can be noted that there are less number of critical points than in Model--I; also, since $\lambda$ is an independent, we can categorize the critical points for different phases of evolution on the basis of the value of $\lambda$.
 The system will describe radiation, matter, and the DE-dominated era for $\lambda=8,\frac{9}{2}, \text{value depending on coordinates X and Y}$ respectively.
 The stability conditions, the values of the deceleration parameter, $\omega_{DE}, \omega_{tot}$ at each critical point are presented in Table \ref{TABLE-VI}.

 The evolution equations and the standard density parameters for radiation, matter, and DE at each critical point are presented in Table \ref{TABLE-VII}.